ajitsing/ajitsing.github.io/_posts/2025-08-04-git-command-line-basics.md

 This avoids merge commits and makes the history cleaner and easier to read.
 However, it requires resolving conflicts differently, as your commits are replayed on top of the remote changes.

-In summary, use `git pull` for simplicity and `git pull --rebase` for a cleaner history, especially in collaborative projects.
+In summary, use `pull` for simplicity and `pull --rebase` for a cleaner history, especially in collaborative projects.

 ---

 ## Command-Line vs GUI: A Case for Developers

-While GUI tools like GitHub Desktop and Sourcetree are user-friendly, they often abstract away Git's powerful features.
+While GUI tools like Sourcetree are user-friendly, they often abstract away Git's powerful features.
 Here's why the command line is worth mastering:

 - **Precision:** Execute exactly what you intend without relying on GUI interpretations.
 - **Automation:** Combine commands into scripts for repetitive tasks.